kornia.geometry.conversions#

 Convert 3x3 rotation matrix to 4d quaternion vector.

-The quaternion vector has components in (w, x, y, z) or (x, y, z, w) format.
+The quaternion vector has components in (w, x, y, z) format.

 Parameters: